MatejKovacic/BlueSensor/README.md

 Arduino based device for temperature, air humidity and gas concentration measurment .

 ## Hardware
 PCB dimension is 70mm x 55mm.
 Schematics is available in two PDF files (BlueSensor_v1.1_PCB_top.pdf and BlueSensor_v1.1_PCB_top_miror.pdf).
-PCB can be manufactured with chemo transfer method; in that case mirror image should be used.
+PCB can be manufactured with [chemo transfer method](https://www.youtube.com/watch?v=zZRHaZjGWq4) invented by Volk Darko.
+In that case mirror image should be used.
+Schematics has been drawn by Darko Volk.

 Needed materials:
-- 1x Arduino Nano
+- 1 x Arduino Nano
 - 2 x MQ2-x gas sensors*
 - 1 x DHT-22 (AM2302) humidity and temperature sensor
 - 2 x (max 4 x) DS12B20 temperature sensor (on a cable)